Website Express allows users to quickly and easily create a free website and online store powered by WordPress and WooCommerce.

 Backing up and restoring a site

 Under the Backups tab in Website Express, users can view a list of backups that are created daily.
 If a site is experiencing errors because of recent changes, it’s always possible to restore a site to a previous working version using these backups.

-Each backup also shows relevant information to help with the decision of which backup to restore a site to, like WordPress version, size of the database, size of the files, and the number of Posts, Pages, and Plugins.
+Each backup also shows relevant information to help with the decision of which backup to restore a site to, like the WordPress version, size of the database, size of the files, and the number of Posts, Pages, and Plugins.
 Users can restore a backup by clicking the Restore link to the right of the backup they wish to use.

 For more helpful resources on Divi builder in Website Express, please visit this website to get started using Divi builder.